-The co-edited collection The Spam Book: On Viruses, Porn, and Other Anomalies from the Dark Side of Digital Culture is published by Hampton Press, and Media Archaeology came out with University of California Press (June 2011).
-The new monograph What is Media Archaeology? was published in late summer 2012.
-In January 2013 his edited collection of Wolfgang Ernst-writings, Digital Memory and the Archive, came out from University of Minnesota Press.
+The co-edited collection The Spam Book: On Viruses, Porn, and Other Anomalies from the Dark Side of Digital Culture was published by Hampton Press (2009), and Media Archaeology came out with University of California Press ( 2011).
+The work on media archaeology was continued in Parikka’s 2012 monograph What is Media Archaeology?
+In 2013 he a edited collection of Wolfgang Ernst-writings, Digital Memory and the Archive.

 Parikka’s articles have been published in a range of leading journals including Theory, Culture & Society, Angelaki, CTheory, Leonardo, Parallax, Postmodern Culture, Media History, Game Studies and Fibreculture, as well as in several Finnish journals and books.
-In addition to English and Finnish, his texts have been published in Portuguese, Spanish, Polish, traditional Chinese, Catalan, German, Greek and Indonesian.
+In addition to English and Finnish, his texts have been published in Portuguese, Spanish, French, Polish, traditional Chinese, Catalan, German, Greek and Indonesian.

 Parikka is a frequent speaker at international universities as well as media, arts and critical theory festivals, and he has delivered invited talks at various universities including in Berlin, Melbourne, Toronto, California, Istanbul, Barcelona, London, Oslo, Amsterdam and Helsinki.
-Parikka has delivered keynotes at several events including Canadian Communication Association Annual Conference (2012).
+Parikka has delivered keynotes at several events including Canadian Communication Association Annual Conference (2012)